 I used flounder and served it with oven fries and a Sriracha mayo.
 In the future, I would add some salt, pepper, and garlic powder to the bread crumbs for a bit more flavor, but aside from that, this recipe is a winner!

 This is your standard breading procedure.
-It produces a nice crispy crust on the fish fillet.
-The combination of oil and butter for frying gives the fish nicer flavor than oil alone.
+It produces a nice crispy crust on the fish fillets.
+The combination of oil and butter for frying gives the fish a nicer flavor than oil alone.

 I used flounder but any of the suggested fish fillets would work just as well.